ilikepie1974/Santroll_Re-ARM/README.md

 so the intallation process can take some times on the Pi0W

 ### Installation
+NOTE: For the best experience use full-screen on your ssh session !

 Run the script and follow the assistant:

 `wget https://git.io/JU1GT -O INSTALL.sh && sudo bash INSTALL.sh`